Ahuizotl (mythology)

 The ahuizotl (from the āhuitzotl for "spiny aquatic thing", a.k.a. "water dog") is a legendary creature in Aztec mythology.
 It is said to lure people to their deaths.
-The creature was taken as a mascot by the ruler of the same name, and was said to be a "friend of the rain gods".
-The ahuizotl is most likely a water opossum, which possesses dexterous hands “like a raccoon’s or a monkey’s", as well as a prehensile tail (the hand most likely represents this prehensile nature), waterproof marbled black and grey fur, and small pointed ears.
+The creature was taken as an emblem by the ruler of the same name, and was said to be a "friend of the rain gods".
+The ahuizotl is most likely a water opossum, which possesses dexterous hands "like a raccoon's or a monkey's", as well as a prehensile tail (the hand most likely represents this prehensile nature), waterproof marbled black and grey fur, and small pointed ears.

 The conquistador Hernán Cortés once reported to the King of Castile that one of his men had been killed by an ahuizotl.

 The name of the revolutionary anti-porfirist periodical El Hijo del Ahuizote (The Son of the Ahuizote) is in reference to the ahuízotl.

 Appearance

 The creature is described as being the size of a small dog, with waterproof fur.
 Its name comes from the propensity of its fur to spike when it leaves the water.
 The ahuizotl has hands similar to a monkey's, which are capable of manipulation, both on its arms and on its tail.

 The ahuizotl was included within Book 11 of the Florentine Codex, which describes it as: